Formal Verification of Necessary Grounding via Successor Semantics

 φ:=x,y,(Ω(y)y=x).

 By the Curry–Howard correspondence, the Lean kernel’s acceptance of a proof object establishes that φ is true within the formal system.
-Here, the logic confronts reality.
-Crucially, this proof is not grounded in a hypothetical model, but in the empirical datum of consciousness (“I am”), which obtains in the actual world.
+Here, the formal proof aligns with the already‑given ontological actuality fixed by A1/A3/A5.
+Crucially, this proof is not grounded in a hypothetical model, but in the minimal ontological datum of consciousness as contingent obtaining (“I am”), which obtains in the actual world.

 φ” is trueφ

-To deny the existence of Ω is, therefore, not to adopt a neutral metaphysical stance, but to assert that the verified theorem Final_RigidWitness_Proof is false.
-This contradicts the mechanical reality of the proof object itself.
+To deny the existence of Ω is, therefore, to reject the constitutive claim that contingent obtaining is possible only under the grounding architecture fixed by A1/A3/A5 (and the resulting Ω‑term).
+Separately, within the formal development, denying Ω contradicts the kernel‑verified derivation of φ from the stated axioms.
 The argument does not merely model a concept of divinity; it locates the ontological ground that must exist for any reality—including the skeptic’s denial—to be intelligible at all.

 7.3 The Undeniability of Ω: Gödel and Turing as Ontological Premises (Revised)